Enabling Research in Evolutionary Biology

 The practical will be graded.

-The seminar on "Hot topics on Bioinformatics" only for students that attended the lecture taught in winter 2018/19, will take place on Thursdays from 11:30 - 13:00 in room 301.
+The seminar on "Hot topics on Bioinformatics" only for students that attended the lecture taught in winter 2020/21, will take place virtually on Thursdays from 12:00 - 13:30.

-There are limited places available for this seminar: students must register via the KIT campus system and will receive places (or not) ona first come first served basis.
+There is a limited number of 10 places available for this seminar: students must register via the KIT campus system and will receive places (or not) on a first come first served basis.
+In case of difficulties with the registration please contact Alexis via Email.
+Also make sure you have been included in the seminar mailing list!

 You can find the contact data of your supervisors here.